zanaca/docker-dns/README.md

 ### Troubleshooting

-If you are using macOS, on restart, you will loose access to your containers because by macOS network design docker is unable to create a interface, so you need to create a tunnel to route all traffic to docker network through it.
-To recreate that tunnel you must run:
+If you are using macOS, on restart, you will loose access to your containers.
+You need to recreate a tunnel to route all traffic to docker network through it on every boot.
+Just execute `make tunnel` from docker-dns folder
-`make tunnel`

 ### License